10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 4. Instagram

-Instagram is a visual-led social media platform on which users post personal photos of various things, including informal images of food, scenery, and selfies.
-The audience is young and enjoys engaging with a personal or brand story through primarily visual language.
+Instagram is a visual-led social media platform where users post personal photos of various things, including informal images of food, scenery, and selfies.
+The young audience enjoys engaging with a personal or brand story through primarily visual language.
 Moreover, it’s common to see half a dozen hashtags included in a photo’s caption, as hashtags are used to tell part of the story and help other users search for and locate images according to their interests.

 10 Social Media Selling Strategies: How to sell using social media